mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h3 id="Question-3">Question 3<a class="anchor-link" href="#Question-3">¶</a></h3><p>Building on the previous program, for each string entered, print whether the entered string is all upper, all lower or mixed case, like this:</p>
 <pre><code>Enter a string (‘q’ to quit): this is a test
-You entered: this is a test, which is all lowercase Enter a string (‘q’ to quit): ANOTHER TEST
+You entered: this is a test, which is lower case
+Enter a string (‘q’ to quit): ANOTHER TEST
-You entered: ANOTHER TEST, which is all upper case Enter a string (‘q’ to quit): mIxEd CaSe
+You entered: ANOTHER TEST, which is upper case
+Enter a string (‘q’ to quit): mIxEd CaSe
 You entered: mIxEd CaSe, which is mixed case
 </code></pre>